microsoft/BotBuilder-Azure/CSharp/readme.md

 # Bot Builder Azure Extensions for .NET
 Bot Builder Azure Extensions for .NET enable bot developers to integrate bots with specific Azure components.

+> This repository targets v3 of the SDK.
+>  The [current version of the SDK is v4](https://github.com/Microsoft/botbuilder-dotnet) and the CosmoDb and Azure Table Storage classes [are now included](https://github.com/Microsoft/botbuilder-dotnet/tree/master/libraries/Microsoft.Bot.Builder.Azure).

 ## High level features: